 |Malware Removal (Windows)||

-Software (and files) should be downloaded from official websites and via direct links.
-Other sources like third party downloaders, unofficial pages, Peer-to-Peer networks (like torrent clients, eMule, etc.), freeware download and free file hosting sites, etc., should not be used for that.
-Third party installers should not be used to install any software as well.
+Software and files should be downloaded from official websites and via direct links.
+Other sources such as third party downloaders, unofficial pages, Peer-to-Peer networks (torrent clients, eMule, etc.), freeware download and free file hosting sites, etc., should be avoided.
+Also avoid third party installers to install software.
 Attachments and links in irrelevant emails that are sent from unknown, suspicious addresses should not be opened.
-Quite often emails of this kind are sent by cyber criminals/with a purpose to distribute malware.
-Installed software has to be updated and activated only with tools that are designed/provied by its official developers.
-Other (third party, unofficial) tools can be and often are used to distribute malware.
-It is worthwhile to mention that it is not legal to use 'cracking' tools (unofficial activators) to activate any licensed software.
-One more way to keep operating systems/computers safe is to regularly scan them for threats with a reputable antivirus or anti-spyware software.
-If your computer is already infected with Zasifrovano Zaplat, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.
+Emails of this kind are often sent by cyber criminals to distribute malware.
+Installed software must be updated and activated only with tools that are designed by official developers.
+Other (third party, unofficial) tools can distribute malware.
+Note that it is illegal to use 'cracking' tools (unofficial activators) to activate any licensed software.
+Keep operating systems/computers safe by regularly scanning them for threats with reputable antivirus or anti-spyware software.
+If your computer is already infected with Zasifrovano Zaplat, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this ransomware.

-Text presented in Zasifrovano Zaplat ransomware's pop-up window and "HOW TO DECRYPT FILES.txt" file (written in Czhech):
+Text presented in Zasifrovano Zaplat ransomware pop-up window and "HOW TO DECRYPT FILES.txt" file (in Czech):

 Ahoj, Naposledy jste navštívili Porno stránky s dospívajícími, stáhli jste a nainstalovali software, který jsem vytvoøil.
 Mùj program zapnul fotoaparát a zaznamenal proces vaší ?asturbace.
 Mùj software také popadl všechny vaše e-mailové seznamy kontaktù a seznam vašich pøátel na Facebooku,Skypu,Whatsapp,Viber.
 Mám - - s vámi ?asturbuje na teenageøi, stejnì jako soubor se všemi kontakty na mém poèítaèi.
 Jste velmi zvrhlí!
 Pokud chcete, abych odstranil oba soubory a uchoval tajemství, musíte mi poslat platbu Bitcoinem.
 Dávám vám 72 hodin na platbu.
 Pokud nevíte, jak s Bitcoinem platit, hxxps://client.simplecoin.eu/cs.
 Pøeneste 9000 CZK (0,0356 BTC) na tuto adresu Bitcoin co nejdøíve: 1i7A52rNThnnFpxVsBCzAwW6z4G55Q5Rg (kopírování a vkládání) 1 BTC = 118.000 CZK právì teï, takže odešlete pøesnì 0,0356 BTC na výše uvedenou adresu.
 Nesnaž se mì podvádìt!
 Jakmile otevøete tento e-mail, budu vìdìt, že jste jej otevøeli.
 Sleduji všechny akce ve vašem zaøízení.72hodin.